mihirrr0/Quant-Research-and-Systems/Systems/Calendar-Spreads-Backtests/README.md

 **9. Filtering Contracts by Premium:**
 To ensure better-quality data:
-- I excluded contracts with a **premium lower than ₹1000** from the backtests.
+- I excluded contracts with low premiums from the backtests.
 - This helped focus on more liquid and meaningful trades.

 **10. Testing Opening Positions on Different Days:**